conorwhanson/coding_reference/Machine_Learning/ML.md

 What does it mean for a machine to "learn"? **The ML algorithms use training data to set their internal parameters.**

 Basic ML flow:
+1. EDA
-1. ML model is given a dataset
+2. ML model is given a dataset
-2. ML algorithm analyzes the data, attempting to identify patterns.
+3. ML algorithm analyzes the data, attempting to identify patterns.
-3. Based on patterns found the model makes predictions on new data.
+4. Based on patterns found the model makes predictions on new data.

 OR